March 24th, 2015 |

-X-ALD is an inherited metabolic storage disease whereby a defect in a specific enzyme results in the accumulation of very long-chain fatty acids (VLCFA) in tissues of the body, especially the brain and the adrenal glands.
-Ultimately the myelin sheath that surrounds the nerves is destroyed causing neurologic problems, and the adrenal gland malfunction causes Addison’s disease.
+X-ALD is an inherited metabolic storage disease whereby a defect in a specific enzyme results in the accumulation of very long-chain fatty acids (VLCFA-lipids) in tissues of the body.
+These VLCFA-lipids harmful for cells and tissues.
+For reasons that have not yet been resolved brain, spinal cord, testis and the adrenal glands are affected.
+In the central nervous system the buildup of VLCFA-lipids eventually destroys the myelin sheath that surrounds the nerves causing neurologic problems.
+VLCFA-lipids are toxic to adrenal gland cells and their malfunction causes Addison’s disease.

-While some of the VLCFA that accumulate come from the diet, they are derived mainly from production within the body through elongation of long-chain fatty acids.
-The accumulation of VLCFA in X-ALD patients results from the impaired capacity to degrade these fatty acids.
-The break down of VLCFA normally takes place in a part of the cell, which is referred to as the peroxisome.
+While some of the VLCFA-lipids that accumulate in X-ALD come from the diet, they are largely derived from production within the body through elongation of long-chain fatty acids.
+The accumulation of VLCFA-lipids in X-ALD patients results from the impaired capacity to degrade these fatty acids.
+The breakdown of VLCFA normally takes place in a part of the cell, which is referred to as the peroxisome.
 All cells of the body, except red blood cells, have peroxisomes (Figure 1).
 Patients with X-ALD lack one of the proteins required for this degradation to take place.
 The protein that is missing or defective is called ALDP (X-ALD protein).
 ALDP is crucial for the transport of the VLCFA from the cell into the peroxisome.